AIn0n/ZPI2021_IO1_Banana_eaters/README.md

 make run
 ```

+## Technologies

+We use streamlit library to create this site.
+It gives us enough flexibility to prepare all required functionalities without splitting project at classical, three pillars architecture - frontend, backend and database.
+This makes our development time much faster and codebase easier to maintain, cause everything is written in one language.

 ## Dev ops platform

 We are using github actions as a main place for developing pipeline - mostly for running automated tests before each merge.
 This give us sanity and insure as that every new commit will not break any existing functionality.
 You can check the details [here](https://github.com/IIS-ZPI/ZPI2021_IO1_Banana_eaters/actions).